bupt-ai-cz/Label-Noise-Robust-Training/code/README.md

 Implementation detail for our paper ["Noise Robust Learning with Hard Example Aware for Pathological Image classification"](https://ieeexplore.ieee.org/abstract/document/9344937), this code also includes further resaerch beyound this paper.

+For the implementation for our paper ["Pathological Image Classification Based on Hard Example Guided CNN"](https://ieeexplore.ieee.org/abstract/document/9119412), please refer to code_access/train_history.py

 ## Citation

 Please cite this paper in your publications if it helps your research: